UCSD-CCAL/onco_gps_paper_analysis/README.md

 [![asciicast](https://asciinema.org/a/143970.png)](https://asciinema.org/a/143970)

-Open `notebooks` and start with notebook 1, `1 Set up data.ipynb`.
+Open `code/` and start with notebook 1, `1 Set up data.ipynb`.
 Then run whatever notebooks interest you.

 _Note: every time you want to edit or run the notebooks, you'll need to run the commands shown above._